Xinyu-xie/Xinyu-xie.github.io/_pages/about.md

 <!-- I am interested in the intersection of robotics, computer vision, and deep learning, with a focus on multi-modal perception, state estimation and mapping for 3D scene understanding.
 I am also interested in the application of these technologies in autonomous driving and field robotics. -->

 My research interests lie in the intersection of problem solving, strategy selection, and individual differences.
 In particular, my work investigates: 1.
 How task representation affects strategy selection in problem solving; 2.
 How strategy selection associates with individual differences.
+3. What are the underlying cognitive mechanisms and practical consequences of strategy switching?